 Tina was Lightning's mother and sadly passed away on September 25, 2015 from the sickness Colic.
 She had many issues with her digestive system and her diet had to be monitored extremely closely.
 Tina will always be remembered at the park and by visitors who loved her.
 She was definitely the queen of the barn!
 Her stall sign with her name on it and her picture are hung on the back wall of Lightning's current stall as a reminder Tina will always be with us.
 Tina's passing is also something we want our park visitors to be aware of to spread the importance of not feeding our animals--miniature horses are extremely fragile with their diet and many foods will make them sick, including grass, apples, or carrots.
 Situations such as Tina's are devastating and these animals are family.

 Hello!
 My name is Lacey and I’ve been at the park for over a year now.
 I came with my sister, Hazel, because Lightning needed some new friends so she wouldn’t be alone.
 We horses do better in herds than by ourselves, and Hazel and I were up for the challenge to come live with Lightning.
 Now that Hazel and I are settled into our new home, we love all the space we have to run around.
 Sometimes when my people are lunging me and Lightning at the same time, I like to race her to try to prove I’m faster!
 I also really love to pull the cart.
 My people trained Hazel and I and worked with us for a long time, although sometimes I just get too excited and want to go, go, go!
-I have so much energy that sometimes I just need to run, and if I’m not able to, I can get a little cranky.
-This is why it’s best to watch your fingers if you pet me.
-Sometimes I can get a little “nippy”, as my people say, but I don’t do it to be mean.
-I don’t always enjoy being pet—I like to do my own thing.
-After all, I’m eight years old now and in horse years that’s practically being a grown up.
-Besides running and pulling the cart, I’m also quite a good jumper.
-I may be small, but I sure can fly!
-Speaking of being small—Hazel, Lightning and I can’t eat any food than what my people give us.
-Small horses mean small stomachs, and if we eat too much, we can get very sick.
-My people give us just the right amount of food and we so grateful that we’re healthy.
+It’s best to watch your fingers with me because I don't always enjoy being pet.

 Hey guys!
 I’m Hazel and I’m the smallest miniature horse here!
 I’m affectionate and love to be pet.
 Sometimes when I’m laying down my people will come over, sit down next to me, and pet me until I just fall asleep…what an awesome life I have!
-I’m six years old, making me the youngest of my sisters.
-I may be the smallest and youngest, but I sure don’t let them push me around!
-My least favorite thing to do is exercise.
+I’m nine years old and my least favorite thing to do is exercise.
 I try to avoid it at all costs, but if my people ask my nicely, I’ll do it.
 The only type of exercise I truly enjoy is pulling the cart.
 It’s so fun for me!
 Actually, I’m so good that my people let the camp kids learn how to drive with me one summer and I was able to give rides to people at our Fall Festival!
 It was hard work, but that’s what I’m bred for.
 Miniature horses were used to pull carts in coal mines, and because of our small yet strong bodies, we were perfect for it.
 I also love to be groomed.
 I’ll let my people brush me for hours and even let them braid my hair.
-I’ve been told my long hair is beautiful and perfect for braiding… so who could blame them?
 I love to roll in my nice sand pen, and everywhere, really.
 My defense mechanism is to roll when my people try to take me for walks in hopes that I won’t have to continue, but it doesn’t always work.
 I have a funny and goofy personality, and I love my home!

 Hey!
 My name is Kay-Kay and I have a grey and black coat.
 I’m a Pygmy goat and I love to play!
 I’m six years old and I was born here at the park with my twin sister, Ella.
 We are both females, even though I have a beard that I inherited from my mom.
 Sometimes I get pretty chatty and I will “baaa” at anyone who walks by my pen, so be sure to say hi back!
 I love to head-butt my sister to try to get her to play with me, but sometimes Ella just wants to eat or sleep.
 I’m friendly and love pets and scratches, so if I come into my stall to say hi don’t be shy!